Paulist Fr. Bradford Shoeberle

 “I’ve felt a call to the priesthood since I was young, but have spent much of my adult life running from it or making excuses.
 After years of spiritual wandering, exploration and struggling with my Catholic faith, I came to realize that God’s love is bigger and more generous than I can imagine – and that this love includes me just as I am.
 I was drawn to the Paulists by their dedication to outreach, compassion and building bridges of inclusive communication among Catholics and beyond.
 The Paulist mission to meet contemporary culture on its own terms and present the Gospel in compelling, modern ways inspires and motivates me.”

 This video provides highlights from Fr.
-Steve’s Mass of Thanksgiving (“First Mass”) on May 21, 2017, at our mother church, the Church of St. Paul the Apostle in New York City:
+Steve’s Mass of Thanksgiving (“First Mass”) on May 21, 2017, at the Church of St. Paul the Apostle in New York City: